 DNS lookup online

 Online nslookup is a web-based DNS client that queries DNS records for a domain name.
 It allows you to view all the DNS records for a website.
 This website allows you to browse the Internet without installing any extra programs.

 The nslookup.io does not cache the DNS responses it shows, but the DNS servers that are queried usually do respond with a cached record set.
 Except for authoritative DNS servers.
 They never serve cached DNS records.

-You'll find a range of DNS servers on the result page, so it's important to make sure you choose a good DNS.
+You'll find a range of DNS servers on the result page, so it's essential to make sure you choose an excellent DNS.
 Popular public DNS servers include Google Public DNS, OpenDNS, and Cloudflare DNS.

 The default only shows A, AAAA, CNAME, TXT, NS, MX, and SOA records, but you can select additional record types.